arupjyotii/adityahospital/FINAL-RESOLUTION.md

 2. This was resolved by creating [complete-production-fix.sh](file:///f:/Codemic%20Projects/adityahospital/complete-production-fix.sh) which automatically detects and resolves merge conflicts
 3. The script uses `awk` to remove conflict markers while preserving the working code

+## Build Environment Issues

+There are also permission issues with the esbuild binary that prevent the build from completing:

+1. The error `spawn .../esbuild EACCES` indicates permission problems with the esbuild binary
+2. This was resolved by creating [fix-build-environment.sh](file:///f:/Codemic%20Projects/adityahospital/fix-build-environment.sh) which:
+   - Fixes permissions for node_modules directories
+   - Specifically fixes esbuild binary permissions
+   - Cleans and reinstalls dependencies
+   - Increases memory allocation for the build process

+For detailed information about build environment issues, refer to [TROUBLESHOOT-BUILD.md](file:///f:/Codemic%20Projects/adityahospital/TROUBLESHOOT-BUILD.md).

 ## How to Fix All Issues on Production Server

 1. **Deploy all fixes using the comprehensive script**: